Nutrition Services Division Management Bulletin

 Effective immediately, sponsors must re-evaluate the location of their sites and submit the correct school’s free and reduced-price meal data, if applicable.
 Sponsors that need to update their eligibility must enter the information in the Child Nutrition and Information Payment System.

 If the school’s free and reduced-price meal data does not meet the 50 percent requirement, the sponsor may provide eligibility information from recent census tract or block group data, enrollment data, or migrant children status.
-Sponsors should consult with their SFSP specialist about the possibility of using local zoning data, housing authority information, economic surveys, or other types of data to document site eligibility.
+Sponsors should consult with their SFSP or School Nutrition Programs (SNP) specialist about the possibility of using local zoning data, housing authority information, economic surveys, or other types of data to document site eligibility.
 The Nutrition Services Division recently disseminated MB USDA-CACFP-08-2012/USDA-SFSP-05-2012 that provided guidance for sponsors to obtain census data to establish area eligibility.
-You can view this MB on the CDE MB Web page at http://www.cde.ca.gov/ls/nu/cc/mbusdacacfp08sfsp052012.asp .
+You may view this MB on the CDE MB Web page at http://www.cde.ca.gov/ls/nu/cc/mbusdacacfp08sfsp052012.asp.